How to Find your Neutral Spine Position

 Homework to make it even better

-Physiotherapy isn’t about come to the clinic and get fixed, to make the most out of my session, there are several take-home exercises I need to do this week.
+Physiotherapy isn’t about coming to the clinic and getting fixed, to make the most out of my session, there are several take-home exercises I need to do this week.
 Watch the video for demonstration of Stabilization Side Planking, Bird dog alt. legs and arms, and Lateral glide.

 Let’s see the effect of these exercises next week!

 What's the best treatment for a migraine?
 Did you know that there are over 100 types of headaches and around 1 billion people worldwide have...